-- The guide axes displaying across your mouse cursor only span on a short distance from your mouse cursor - When drawing a stroke, all guide axes disappear until you finish drawing the stroke.
+- The axis lines displaying across your mouse cursor only span on a short distance from your mouse cursor. - When drawing a stroke, all axis lines disappear until you finish drawing the stroke.
 By default, only the axis you are drawing on disappears. - The actual axes used to lock your drawing tool still extend across the entire drawing space.
-Only the axes displayed in your drawing space are shortened.
+This is strictly a visual option.